PanagiotisSakellariou/hybrid-bbh-parameter-estimation/README.md

 #### Methodology
 * **Loss Function:** The model minimizes the **Negative Log-Likelihood (NLL)**.
-* **Freezing Policy:** By default, the main feature extractor (CNN/Transformer) is initialized with the best pre-trained weights and **frozen**.
+* **Freezing Policy:** By default, the main feature extractor (CNN/Transformer) is initialized with the best pre-trained weights (Step 3) and **frozen**.
 Only the Normalizing Flow layers are trained to learn the probability density.
     * *Note:* This behavior is configurable; the backbone model can be unfrozen for end-to-end fine-tuning if desired.

 #### Advanced Metrics & Visualization